 Attendedsysupgrade Server for OpenWrt (GSoC 2017)

-This project intends to simplify the sysupgrade process of
+This project simplifies the sysupgrade process for upgrading the firmware of

-devices running OpenWrt or distributions based on the former like LibreMesh.
-The provided tools here offer an easy
+devices running OpenWrt or distributions based on it.
+These tools offer an easy

 Run your own server